saptarshidatta96/saptarshi/_posts/2021-12-14-serving-machine-learning-model-with-api.md

     }
 ]
 ```
-and the response received from the API will be :
+After calling the API with Postman, the response received is:
 ![]({{site.baseurl}}/images/api_call1.PNG)

 Next, we will test our API by calling it from our browser.
 As discussed, we need not send values of all the variables for our API to work correctly.
 The service will interally handle it and give the output response.